wx-chevalier/Awesome-Methodologies/README-en.md

 `Copyright © Chevalier`

-* {Something}-CheatSheet.md: Overview of syntax, features and practical tips for {Something}
+* {Something}-CheatSheet.md: Overview of syntax, features, practical tips, and tech stack for {Something}

 * {Something}-Snippets-CheatSheet.en: Curated collection of useful {Something} snippets that you can understand at once and apply for work.